vlad-io/DLMDS-EDE02-CODE/readme.md

 a.
 Dockerfile with:

     - python base image

     - installation additional kaggle library that is needed to retrieve the dataset

 b. crontab file

     - Specifies the schedules and the kaggle download command

     - First line (@reboot) specifies that the download should run immediately when the container starts

     - Second line label specifies the frequency schedule:

     Downloads hourly (as per "@hourly" label).
 If a different schedule is needed the "@hourly" label should be updated.
 For a posible set of schedule one can use the following examples:

-    -- every minute: */1 * * * *
+        - every minute: */1 * * * *
-    -- every day: 0 1 * * *
+        - every day: 0 1 * * *
-    -- once a month: 0 0 1 * *
+        - once a month: 0 0 1 * *
-    -- every quarter: 0 0 1 */3 *
+        - every quarter: 0 0 1 */3 *

     - Second line is the Kaggle download command as explained in https://www.kaggle.com/docs/api#interacting-with-datasets

-- If a different dataset is needed the 'sudalairajkumar/novel-corona-virus-2019-dataset' should be changed to the desired label
     - The destination folder is the persistent volume that is accessible from the next stage (the Processor) in pipeline.

     - Current dataset is "Novel corona virus 2019 dataset", that can be found at https://www.kaggle.com/datasets/sudalairajkumar/novel-corona-virus-2019-dataset
     - Currently the dataset has several million records which include geographic and time series data.
+    - If a different dataset is needed the 'sudalairajkumar/novel-corona-virus-2019-dataset' in the crontab file should be changed to the desired label obtained from kaggle

     - When container is launched it pulls the dataset, and creates a schedule (crond) that attempts to refresh the data.
     - The current currently set to hourly, because the dataset is expected to be updated daily, but unknown at which time.
     - The Dockerfile contains the Kaggle access usename and key, which are necessary to access the dataset